Taro-IT/docs/docs/guias/G04-guia-definicion-objetivos-SMART.md

 ## Autores

-- María de los Angeles Contreras Anaya
+- María de los Ángeles Contreras Anaya

 ## Auditoría